Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 So there you have it!
 While there are advantages and disadvantages to both types of loans, you can enhance your options by opening both.
 This way you can maximise your earnings and simultaneously minimise your expenses.

-If you’re unsure whether you should get a Conventional or Islamic loan, you can always rely on GoBear’s unbiased comparison tool for personal loans and compare for the best packages and options that suit your needs.
+If you’re unsure whether you should get a conventional or Islamic loan, you can always rely on Finder’s unbiased comparison tool for personal loans and compare for the best packages and options that suit your needs.

 More guides on Finder